Lokshaw-Chau/Lokshaw-Chau.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I’m currently a third-year undergraduate student majored in computer science, Harbin Institute of Technology(Shenzhen).
 My research interests lie in transfer learning and natural language processing.
-I will graduate in June 2024 and I am **earnestly seeking a PhD position for Fall 2024 admission and beyond**.
+I will graduate in June 2024 and I am **earnestly** seeking a PhD position for Fall 2024 admission and beyond.